In this Article

 Therefore, you may have to wait several months to reach maximum medical improvement before you settle your claim.
 Examples of these types of injuries include:

 If the insurance company denies your claim, you will need to consider your legal options.
 You may be able to use an alternative form of dispute resolution, such as attending arbitration or mediation.
-If these options are not available, you may consider filing a lawsuit against the at-fault party.
+If these options are not available, you may consider filing a personal injury lawsuit against the at-fault party.

-In most situations, you have up to two years from the date of the accident to file a lawsuit under 735 ILCS 5/13-202.
+In most situations, in Illinois you have up to two years from the date of the accident to file a lawsuit under 735 ILCS 5/13-202.
 If you lost a loved one in a collision, you typically have two years from the date of their passing to file a wrongful death lawsuit, per 740 ILCS 180/.

 However, there are some situations that may grant you more or less time to file your lawsuit.
 For instance, if the at-fault party in your situation is a government entity, you may have a shorter window of time to take action.
-If you do not file your case within the state’s statutory deadline, you could be barred from recovering compensation.
+If you do not file your auto accident case within the state’s statutory deadline, you could be barred from recovering compensation.

 How long it takes to settle a car accident claim rests on a case-by-case basis.
 Some claims are resolved within a matter of weeks.
 Others take much longer.
 After being injured in a car accident, you may have many questions and concerns regarding your case.